SEND US A MESSAGE

 Due to be published in November 2020.
 Take advantage of an extra 5% discount by pre-ordering ahead of publication.

 Organisational Psychology, Psychoanalysis, Psychoanalytic Theory

 After eighteen frustrating months heading a specialist adolescent unit, Philip Stokoe applied for a training in consultation at the Tavistock Clinic based on the ‘Tavi’ aka ‘group relations’ model.
-This experience changed his life and, ultimately, led to this book, The Curiosity Drive: How Inquisitive Thinking Develops the Mind and Protects Society.
+This experience changed his life and, ultimately, led to this book, The Curiosity Drive: Our Need for Inquisitive Thinking.
 Embedding the training into his working life, Stokoe came to recognise the crucial importance of curiosity to the development of the mind.
 Alongside love and hate, it is a primary drive inside each of us.
 Without the desire to ‘know’, human evolution would take a very different path.

 Philip Stokoe outlines the work of Freud, Klein, and Bion to provide a firm foundation to his exploration of individual development and how it relates to groups and organisations.
 He lays bare why so many organisations are dysfunctional, takes an in- depth look at the problems unique to psychoanalytic institutions, and gives clear insight into how groups function as a separate entity to the individuals involved.
 He also investigates curiosity’s shadow side, detailing the ‘alternative’ processes needed when it becomes a problem.

 This is a truly excellent book for trainees, professionals, and anyone who has ever been frustrated by work!